LouisChain/xiangqi.js/README.md

 The _flags_ field in verbose mode may contain one or more of the following values:

 - 'n' - a non-capture
-- 'b' - a pawn push of two squares
-- 'e' - an en passant capture
 - 'c' - a standard capture
-- 'p' - a promotion
-- 'k' - kingside castling
-- 'q' - queenside castling

-A flag of 'pc' would mean that a pawn captured a piece on the 8th rank and promoted.

 ### .pgn([ options ])
 Returns the game in PGN format.
 Options is an optional parameter which may include